PEOPLE

 Seiko Tasaki

 Seiko Tasaki is a graduate of Ochanomizu University’s MA program in European philosophy.
-She spent several years studying abroad in Germany at Ruhr-Universität Bochum where she obtained a second MA in German philosophy.
+As an Erasmus Mundus scholarship holder, she obtained a second MA in German philosophy at Ruhr-Universität Bochum.
 She has a particular interest in Scottish and German Enlightenment thought.
 She joined the MN team as office manager in the spring of 2021.

 SEARCH THE JOURNAL